oneinfra/oneinfra/README.md

 ### Teeing

-By running `tee cluster.txt` we are saving all our hypervisor, cluster and node versioned resources into a file `cluster.txt`, so we can use it afterwards, since the next step will stop forwarding `stdin` to `stdout`.
+By running `tee cluster.conf` we are saving all our hypervisor, cluster and node versioned resources into a file `cluster.conf`, so we can use it afterwards, since the next step will stop forwarding `stdin` to `stdout`.